 I’ve been an Orcas Island resident since 2001 and have worked as a marketing and internet assistant for Pat Pomeroy at Coldwell Banker Orcas Island and as the editor of the Islands Sounder 2006-2008 and the library’s Bookworm 2002-2005.
 I’ve enjoyed singing with the Orcas Choral Society and Orcas A Cappella.

 I published the novel, The Fisherman’s Quilt, formed Port Gamble Publishing Company and started the websites for both those projects.

 Before that I wrote for several community newspapers in Kodiak, Alaska, and Seattle, Everett and Edmonds, Washington.
 I’ve participated in non-profit fund-raising for gyms, schools, and social agencies.
 I’ve worked as a legal assistant and a dining room hostess.
 Through it all, I’ve raised three children and kept close to my family of five siblings.
 My loves have always been walking, reading and singing, and I would do anything for the thrill of illuminating conversation.

-How can I help make Orcas Issues available to our community fly?
+How can I help make Orcas Issues available to our community?

-Please donate using the Donate button if you think Orcas Issues provides a service that you’d like to see continue.
+Please support us by using the Subscribe button if you think Orcas Issues provides a service that you’d like to see continue.

 And please share this website with your friends and relations.
 Email links and pages from Orcas Issues to them.
 If you figure out other ways to spread the word, please let me know.
 I love to do interviews and connect us to others in our community.
 And please, comment on the posts and join in the conversation.
 Commenting is easy, and if you ever have problems PLEASE Send an Email! and I’ll make it worth your while, with my undying gratitude.